getindata/data-pipelines-cli/docs/configuration.rst

 ++++++++++++++++++++++++++++++

 Airflow-related configuration is stored in ``config/<ENV>/airflow.yml`` file and is strongly connected to the Airflow plugin: ``dbt-airflow-factory``
-More information about this configuration can be found here: https://dbt-airflow-factory.readthedocs.io/en/latest/configuration.html#airflow-yml-file
+More information about this configuration can be found `here <https://dbt-airflow-factory.readthedocs.io/en/latest/configuration.html#airflow-yml-file>`_

 One important config from **dp** tool in this file is ``dags_path``.
 It sets the URL to blob storage that is responsible for storing projects DAGs with other artifacts.